Certificate of Higher Education in Optical Coherence Tomography Capture

 How much do the Qualifications cost?

-The qualification is awarded by Gloucestershire Hospitals NHS Foundation Trust in partnership with the University of Gloucestershire.
+The qualification is provided by Gloucestershire Hospitals NHS Foundation Trust in partnership with the University of Gloucestershire as the awarding organisation.

 - To help students develop and gain recognition for their knowledge and skills in OCT capture.